-Twitter deletes Trump’s retweeted claim minimizing coronavirus death toll
+Twitter deletes claim minimizing coronavirus death toll, which Trump retweeted

 The president also retweeted a link to an article by far-right Gateway Pundit — which remains on his page — containing the “Mel Q” tweet and using the 6 percent figure to attack members of Trump’s own coronavirus task force.

-“So let’s get this straight — based on the recommendation of doctors Fauci and Birx the US shut down the entire economy based on 9,000 American deaths due entirely to the China coronavirus?” said the article.
+“So let’s get this straight — based on the recommendation of doctors Fauci and Birx the US shut down the entire economy based on 9,000 American deaths due entirely to the China coronavirus?” said the article, referring to top U.S. infectious-disease expert Anthony S. Fauci and White House coronavirus task force coordinator Deborah Birx.

 White House press secretary Kayleigh McEnany justified Trump’s retweet as purely informative in her Monday press briefing.